Is What I’m Telling Myself True?

 We think a lot.

-That’s because thinking tends to ramp up around change.
+That's because thinking tends to get louder around change.

-It’s easy to forget that thoughts aren’t facts.
-They’re momentary descriptions of reality, shaped by mood, habit and state of mind.
+What's easy to forget is that thoughts aren't facts.
+They're momentary descriptions of reality, shaped by mood, habit and state of mind.
 When the mind is unsettled, thinking sounds more urgent and more believable than it really is.
+A bad night's sleep, a stressful week, a number on the scale that wasn't what you hoped — and suddenly the story in your head sounds like the whole truth.

-That’s why a simple question can be surprisingly helpful:
+That's why a simple question can be surprisingly useful:

 Is this actually true?

-Often, the moment you ask the question, something shifts.
+Often, the moment you ask it, something shifts.
 The thought loosens.
-Another perspective becomes available.
-Or the certainty drops away enough for common sense to re-emerge.
+Another perspective becomes available or the certainty drops away just enough for common sense to quietly return.

-The mind doesn’t always like this.
+The mind doesn't always like this.
 It prefers familiarity.
-Even unhelpful conclusions can feel safer than uncertainty.
-But you don’t need to fight that either.
+Even unhelpful conclusions can feel safer than uncertainty — at least then it knows what to expect.
+But you don't need to fight that either.

 Awareness does the work.

-When you begin to notice your thinking — not to change or fix it, but to see it — it naturally loses its grip.
-You start to recognise patterns.
-The same explanations.
-The same reasons.
-The same stories that appear whenever you’re about to move in a new direction.
+When you begin to notice your thinking — not to fix it or argue with it, but simply to see it — it naturally loses some of its grip.
+You start to recognise the patterns.
+The same explanations, the same stories that reliably appear whenever you're about to do something different.

 Sometimes those thoughts dissolve the moment they're seen.
 Other times they hang around, but with less weight.
 Either way, they're no longer running the show.

-You don’t need to write them down or argue with them.
-You don’t need to replace them with better ones.
-Just noticing that they’re thoughts — not instructions, commands or the truth — is often enough.
+You don't need to write them down or replace them with better ones.
+You don't need to talk yourself out of them or construct a counter-argument.
+Just noticing that they're thoughts — not instructions, not commands, not the truth — is often enough.

-From there, possibility opens up — because you’re no longer being held in place by something that was never solid to begin with.
+From there, the next step tends to make itself clear because you're no longer being held in place by something that was never solid to begin with.

 Photo by Max from Unsplash